jaeyoungh1/miracle_takehome/README.md

 ```

-## Styling
+## Tools Used

-Tailwind CSS was chosen as the styling framework for this project due to its styling consistency and efficiency.
+Signifitant libraries utilized for this application include Recharts to visualize data, and Tailwind CSS was chosen as the styling framework for this project due to its styling consistency and efficiency.

+ChatGPT was also used to help develop chart components, create functions to parse/organize data, and help implement Tailwind styling in this application.

+## Starting the Application

+Run `npm install` to install all dependencies

 ## Available Scripts